 - Do NOT exceed the minimum speed setting.

 - Avoid loose gravel and slopes.

 - Do NOT tow a header.

-- If you lose control of machine, immediately pull the ground speed lever (GSL) to NEUTRAL.
+- If you lose control of the windrower, immediately pull the GSL to NEUTRAL.

 Towing Header with Windrower

 The windrower can be used to tow a MacDon draper header that has the Slow Speed Transport option installed.